Electrical Engineering Degrees

 Within each of these industries, positions are available in research and development, design, testing and maintenance.
 Career progression could mean taking on supervisory and management roles.

-In terms of salary expectations, those in the electronics sector tend to earn more.
-Payscale reports that the average annual salary for electronics engineers in the US was $71,693 in 2014, compared to $68,367 for electrical engineers.
+In terms of salary expectations, those in the electronics sector tend to earn slightly more.
+Payscale reports that the average annual salary for electronics engineers in the US was $72,139 in 2015, compared to $70,675 for electrical engineers.

 Other careers with an electrical engineering degree

 If you decide not to pursue traditional electrical engineering careers, there are plenty of alternative options.
-Students with electrical engineering degrees are also well sought after outside of the engineering sector.
-Skills in IT, mathematics and problem solving are needed by many employers in areas such as IT, finance and management.
+Students with electrical engineering degrees are also well sought-after outside of the engineering sector.
+Skills in IT, mathematics and problem-solving are needed by many employers in areas such as IT, finance and management.
+For example, a career as an IT consultant might suit you.